-Cancellation: if the title or the event is cancelled 90 days or more before the calendar date, 50 % of the inscription fee will be refunded.
+Cancellation rules for 2023: if the titled event is cancelled 90 days or more before the calendar date, 50 % of the inscription fee will be refunded.
 In a later cancellation there will be no refunding.
-A cancelled title will be treated like a title not yet requested.
+A cancelled title will be treated like a title not vet requested.